 - Skaftafell Nature Reserve

-- Visit to Jokulsarlon
+- Visit to Jokulsarlon Lagoon

-- Guided tour in Ice cave
+- Safely guided tour in a natural ice cave

 - Certified Glacier Guide